Chocolate Toffee Matzo Crack

 The answer is a resounding, “Yes!”
 Make the Matzo Crack in advance of the holiday and store it in an airtight container in the freezer for 3 months, so it’s ready to go for Passover without any fuss day-of.
 Just bring it to room temperature for a few hours before serving.

-I hope this post inspires you to make this recipe.
-Nothing makes me happier than seeing the beautiful recipes and spreads you create from my tips.
+I hope this post inspires you to make chocolate-covered Matzo Crack.
+Nothing makes me happier than seeing the beautiful recipes and treats you create from my tips.
 If you make something inspired by this post, please tag me at @ainttooproudtomeg so I can see and share!

 Matzo Crack Recipe